 Read more in the blog about insights and inspirations shared by IYALI 2017 group.

-In 2018 a second IYALI group will be selected to learn about public library innovations in Africa and Asia, and to attend the IFLA World Library and Information Congress in Kuala Lumpur, Malaysia.
+In 2018 a second IYALI group was selected to learn about public library innovations in Africa and Asia.
+The group attended a workshop on public library innovation and visited public libraries in Indonesia, and attended the IFLA World Library and Information Congress in Kuala Lumpur, Malaysia, in August 2018.
+Watch this space for further details.